trageser.com

 So when Andy wrote "Windows for Dummies," and soon joined Gookin on the best-sellers lists, his replacement, Leah Steward, probably had some kind of misinformed impression that I knew something about something.
 She was, quite sadly, wrong, but nonetheless asked me to take over the Online San Diego column when the infinitely more knowledgeable Ron Dippold decided to do something more rewarding with his time.
 (The entire history of the Online San Diego/Hot on the Web column can be found in my January 23 1998 column.)

 I wrote the column for a couple years, got burned out and turned it over to Brad Fikes, then took it back when he got burned out.
-When I was hired by the San Diego Union-Tribune's Web site, SignOn San Diego, in November 1998, they asked me to give up the Online San Diego column again — didn't want me writing for the competition.
-Only benefit of that was I got to write the Lost in Cyberspace column for them, which Copley News Service carried nationally as part of its Net Sitings column.
+When I was hired by the San Diego Union-Tribune's Web site, SignOn San Diego, in November 1998, they asked me to give up the Online San Diego column again – didn't want me writing for the competition.
+Only benefit of that was I got to write the Lost in Cyberspace column for them, which Copley News Service carried nationally as part of its Net Sitings package.

 Still and all, I hated giving the ComputorEdge column up — and when I left SignOn in June 2000, I immediately took hat in hand back to Leah.
 She and fellow editors Pat Smith and Gretchen Grunburg graciously welcomed me back — but the column had a new name and focus: Hot on the Web.